msgrigorovich/SQL/README.md

 In my work, quite often I come across users who have lost their progress in this way.
 However, if he contacted the developer, then we always have the opportunity to pull out this save and install it again.
 This is done in a matter of minutes.

 ## [Users states by any step](https://github.com/msgrigorovich/SQL/blob/main/SQL-Requests/user_states.sql)
 Saving your data using your social network ID is truly reliable.
-But what if the user mixed up the social network and restored the wrong saves.
+But what if the user mixed up the social network and restored the wrong saves?
 The request below allows you to track the change in user saves with each action in our application:
 ```SQL
 SELECT	bundle_id,
     	app_version,